anurag5sh/elab/README.md

 - lodash - enables to pick some attributes from objects more easily
 - connect-mongo - connects the mongo db with the session
 - joi - data validation
-- bcrypt - used for hashing passwords
--request-promise - used to make http request to a given url
+- bcryptjs - used for hashing passwords -request-promise - used to make http request to a given url

 # Routes